syncfusion-content/blazor-docs/blazor/datagrid/column-chooser.md

 # Column Chooser in Blazor DataGrid

-The column chooser feature in the Syncfusion Blazor Grid component allows you to dynamically show or hide columns.
+The column chooser feature in the Syncfusion&reg; Blazor Grid component allows you to dynamically show or hide columns.
 This feature can be enabled by defining the [ShowColumnChooser](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_ShowColumnChooser) property as **true**.

 {% tabs %}
 {% highlight razor tabtitle="Index.razor" %}